 The alternative to the above is to have the block paving sealed.
 This gives the paving a shine, but avoid using a jet wash if it has been sealed as this will probably strip the sealant away.

 Tumble blocks should be maintained as block paving above.

 Cost Saving Advice for the Removal of Soil, Clay, Hardcore and Building Rubble

 Skips are expensive and require considerable wheelbarrow effort to dispose of soil and clay etc. We always prefer to use a grab truck because they can dispose of the equivalent of 2 1/2 builders skips.
-We regularly use Grab Hire provided by Trice and Allen, because they are reliable and offer discounts for repeat customers.
+We regularly use grab hire firms, because they are reliable and offer discounts for repeat customers.
 We have also found them to be one of the cheapest professional firms whom are able to recycle materials using their transfer waste station.

 Advice about cleaning Tarmac

 Tarmac is rough in nature so tend to be a breeding ground for algae and moss.
 We personally do not like using high powered jet wash on tarmac, because eventually you get water ingression and the tarmac will then begin to degrade and crumble.
 The best way we find to clean tarmac is to first brush the tarmac with a stiff broom to remove as much of the moss and algae.
 You then spray the surface with a concentrated moss and algae killer.
 After a few days, when the moss and algae has been killed you can then brush the tarmac again and remove the dead weeds.
 Try if you can to avoid using products that require use of water; this will preserve the longevity of the tarmac.
 The British weather is relentless enough without adding further water to the cause.